 A study published in “Arthritis & Rheumatology” in 2003 reported that glucosamine might increase insulin resistance, which could lead to increased blood pressure.
 However, this finding is not definitive, and other studies have not found the same results.

-If you have high blood pressure or other heart conditions, it’s essential to discuss them with your healthcare provider before starting glucosamine or any other dietary supplement.
-They can monitor your blood pressure and adjust your medications if necessary to maintain a healthy blood pressure level.
+If you have high blood pressure or other heart conditions, discussing them with your healthcare provider before starting glucosamine or any other dietary supplement is essential.
+They can monitor your blood pressure and adjust your medications to maintain a healthy level.

 What are the Best Brands of Glucosamine and Chondroitin Supplements Available in the UK?

-There are several reputable brands of glucosamine and chondroitin supplements available in the UK.
+Several reputable brands of glucosamine and chondroitin supplements are available in the UK.
 Here are a few that are widely recognized for their quality:

 Nature’s Aid – They offer a Glucosamine Sulphate product that is popular among consumers.

-Holland & Barrett – Known for their quality health supplements, they offer several different glucosamine products, including tablets, capsules, and liquids.
+Holland & Barrett—Known for quality health supplements, this company offers several different glucosamine products, including tablets, capsules, and liquids.

 Solgar – A trusted name in the supplement industry, Solgar offers a Glucosamine Hyaluronic Acid Chondroitin MSM (Shellfish-Free) product.

-Healthspan – They offer Optiflex Glucosamine HCI, which is derived from a sustainable corn-based source.
+Healthspan – They offer Optiflex Glucosamine HCI derived from a sustainable corn-based source.

 Nutravita – This brand offers a Glucosamine and Chondroitin complex with added Vitamin C, Vitamin D3, and Manganese for bone and immune support.

-Vitabiotics – Their Jointace range includes glucosamine and chondroitin products combined with additional supporting nutrients.
+Vitabiotics – Their Jointace range includes glucosamine, chondroitin products, and additional supporting nutrients.

 What are the Best Brands of Glucosamine and Chondroitin Supplements Available in the US?

-There are many reputable brands of glucosamine and chondroitin supplements available in the US.
+Many reputable brands of glucosamine and chondroitin supplements are available in the US.
 Some of the most popular and highly-rated ones include:

 NOW Foods – NOW offers a Glucosamine and chondroitin with MSM supplement that’s highly rated for its quality and efficacy.